lengjingzju/cbuild/README.md

 * Variables for Cache Processing
     * CACHE_SRCFILE   : Save filename or dirname for download package, its default value is `$(SRC_NAME)
         * Local package needn't set it
+        * If the download attributes are set, the default value is space
     * CACHE_OUTPATH   : Output root path, its default value is `$(OUT_PATH)`
     * CACHE_INSPATH   : Installation root path, its default value is `$(INS_PATH)`
     * CACHE_GRADE     : Cache grade number, which determines the prefix of the compilation cache file, its default value is 2